materials-commons/materialscommons.org/docs/spreadsheets.md

 ![Project Home Page](images/project_home_page.png)

-In the right hand panel at the top are four buttons.
+In the main panel there are four buttons (starting with "START NEW EXPERIMENT").
 The last one is labeled "NEW EXPERIMENT FROM SPREADSHEET".
 Press this button and follow it's prompts.
 If you are building a workflow with your spreadsheet make sure to review the "Building A Workflow" section above and to select "Second column is Parent column":